-Swifts are aerial foragers, catching insects on the wing.
-They generally forage high above roof tops and the urban tree canopy.
-In London, swifts can be found downtown, and in older industrial and residential areas.
-They winter in the upper Amazon basin and return to London each year in late April or early May, departing in late September or early October.
+Swifts are aerial foragers, which means they capture insects on the wing.
+They generally hunt high above roof tops and the urban tree canopy.
+In London, swifts are mainly found downtown, and in older industrial and residential areas.
+They winter in the upper Amazon basin, returning to London in late April and departing by early October.

-In 2003, members of Nature London heard rumours that Chimney Swifts were in serious trouble.
-To try to learn more, they began counting swifts as they dived into a few big old chimneys to roost for the night.
+In 2003, members of Nature London learned that Chimney Swifts were in serious decline.
+To try to learn more, that fall they began counting migrating swifts as they dived by the hundreds into a few big old chimneys to roost for the night.
 By the next fall they had identified more roost chimneys and organized a regular monitoring schedule.

 In 2009 the Chimney Swift was officially designated as Threatened under both federal and provincial species-at-risk legislation.
 Its federal status was reconfirmed in 2018.
 Numbers continue to decline.

-Undertakings fall into two main categories (which are often intertwined):
+Undertakings fall into two general categories (which are often intertwined):

 - Searching for additional chimneys used by swifts for roosting.